 This is how I was dressed:

-As I get older, I realize the younger generation can wear things that I don’t like, but that doesn’t mean it gives me the right to say something that hurts their feelings.
+This is also a valuable lesson for me to learn: as I get older, I realize the younger generation can wear things that I don’t like, but that doesn’t mean it gives me the right to say something that hurts their feelings.

 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye. – Matthew 7:3-5